markjeschke/MenuNav/README.md

 * If you're deploying this app to your physical iOS device, remember to select your developer Team account in the Signing and Capabilities tab in Xcode.
 Otherwise, you'll receive an error.

 ### Requirements:
-* Minimum target is iOS 17 Beta 3.
+* Minimum target is iOS 15.
+Tested with iOS 17 Beta 3
-* Updated with Xcode 15 Beta 3.
+* Updated with Xcode 14.3.1 and compatible with Xcode 15 Beta 3.